ehForwarderBot/efb-telegram-master/README.md

 it-IT | - | Italian
 sv-SE | - | Swedish

+### `/update_info`: Update name and profile picture of linked group
+EFB can help you to update the name and profile picture of a group to match with appearance in the remote chat.

+This functionality is available when:
+* This command is sent to a group
+* The bot is an admin of the group ("Everyone is admin" will not work in this case)
+* The group is linked to **exactly** one remote chat
+* The remote chat is accessible

+Profile picture will not be set if it's not available from the slave channel.

 ## Experimental flags
 The following flags are experimental features, may change,